 If the emergency involves a large part of the campus, the ECP is to be set up in the Old Morrison Administration Building board room.
-If this site is unavailable, the ECP should be located in the Facilities Management building or in another location as selected by the emergency coordinator and Director of Public Safety.
+If this site is unavailable, the ECP should be located in the physical plant or in another location as selected by emergency coordinator and director of public safety.
 The ECP should also be prepared to accommodate emergency crews with multiple telephone and electric outlets.

-Media accommodation is coordinated through the Communications Office.
+Media accommodation is coordinated through the Communications Department.